-The Company is subject to various legal actions, claims and proceedings arising in the ordinary course of business, including claims related to breach of contracts, products liabilities, intellectual property matters and employment related matters resulting from its business activities.
-Unless otherwise indicated, these proceedings are not expected to have a material impact on the Company's consolidated financial position, cash flows or results of operations.
+The Company is subject to other various legal actions, claims and proceedings arising in the ordinary course of business, including claims related to breach of contracts, products liabilities, intellectual property matters and employment related matters resulting from its business activities.
+The Company establishes reserves for specific legal proceedings when it determines that the likelihood of an unfavorable outcome is probable and the amount of loss can be reasonably estimated.
+These proceedings are not expected to have a material impact on the Company's consolidated financial position, cash flows or results of operations.